Phenomenal-Cat/IGNITE/Docs/source/ImageProcessing.rst

   :align: right
   :alt: 3D rendered skull

-Most implanted neural hardware attaches to the solid anchor point of the skull surface.
+Implanted neural hardware typically involves an anchor point on the skull surface, even if the parts in contact with the brain are 'floating'.
+There are several advantages to generating a skull model for each individual subjects including customization of implant hardware to specific skull surface contours.

+.. container:: clearer

+    .. image :: _images/spacer.png
+       :width: 1

 Segmenting skull from MRI?
 ------------------------------